freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/abundant-deficient-and-perfect-number-classifications.english.md

 ## Description
 <section id='description'>
-These define three classifications of positive integers based on their <a href="http://rosettacode.org/wiki/Proper divisors" title="Proper divisors">proper divisors</a>.
+These define three classifications of positive integers based on their <a href='http://rosettacode.org/wiki/Proper divisors' title='Proper divisors' target='_blank'>proper divisors</a>.
 Let $P(n)$ be the sum of the proper divisors of <b>n</b> where proper divisors are all positive integers <b>n</b> other than <b>n</b> itself.
 <pre>
 If <code style='border: 1px solid #ddd;'> P(n) < n </code> then <b>n</b> is classed as <b>deficient</b>